-ShipBob’s renowned fulfillment and shipping technology integrates with leading ecommerce platforms and marketplaces to automate shipping for ecommerce brands.
-With a network of fulfillment centers across the globe, ShipBob offers merchants the ability to split inventory across locations to reduce shipping costs and time in transit.
+ShipBob’s renowned fulfilment and shipping technology integrates with leading ecommerce platforms and marketplaces to automate shipping for ecommerce brands.
+With a network of fulfilment centres across the globe, ShipBob offers merchants the ability to split inventory across locations to reduce shipping costs and time in transit.

 “Last time we shipped our own packages, it took us 3 weeks.
 It took ShipBob less than 2 days.
 I couldn’t wait to delegate this business over, because the stress level was through the roof.
 I am just so grateful for ShipBob.”